Is ERG mode killing your training?

 The opposite can also be true.
 After several weeks of good, consistent Suffering, and *gasp* proper rest, your FTP might have gone up 5%.
 Unless you’ve booked an appointment with The Doctor, your smart trainer would have no idea.
 It can’t read your mind.
 You might end up breezing through a workout that was supposed to leave you with a third-class, one-way ticket to grovel town.
 That means you didn’t quite Suffer like you should have, and that makes GvA shed a tear.

-Apart from Rubber Glove, there are two other videos that simply aren't suited to completing in ERG mode: Violator & Half Is Easy.
+Apart from Full Frontal (or the constrained effort in the Half Monty ramp test), there are two other videos that simply aren't suited to completing in ERG mode: Violator & Half Is Easy.
 These short, rapid fire, on/off efforts are best done in slope mode, so you can unleash your high speed and power for each effort (without waiting for the resistance to ramp up).

 With ERG Mode, there is nowhere to hide.
 There is no try, there is only DO.

 Every tool has its purpose.
 Building a house?
 Use a hammer.
 Dialing in your carbon race bike?
 Maybe try something less...hefty.
 Pacing, accountability, consistency—all of these are made easier by ERG mode, that beautifully nasty Minion in the Machine.
 But tools are only as good as the craftsman who uses them.
 When it comes to establishing baseline metrics like FTP, or when your body is telling you something different, let your smart trainer play dumb and get reacquainted with your shifters.
 They’ve missed you.